 One last attraction of the route, which we can visit before starting or returning, in the nearby town of Santillán, isl Karst interpretation center, where we find an explanatory model of how the water forms the karstic cavities that proliferate in the region.
 It is a specialized center also in the rock habitat, with the reproduction of a cave of the area at natural size.

 Guided excursions to the Beyu Pen

 The mythological path allows us to enter an enchanted forest.
-Taking advantage of the rocks and the centenary trunks of the chestnut trees, appear the "Xanas", the "Goblins" and other disturbing characters like "busgosos".
+Taking advantage of the rocks and centenary trunks of chestnut trees, the "Xanas", the "Goblins" and other disturbing characters such as "busgosos" appear.

 We accompany you.
 We will also enjoy the recreational area of Trambesagües, an exceptional place that allows us to enjoy the Ponga rivers that join with the Sella, and a spectacular riverside forest where you can appreciate the rich aquatic ecosystem.

 More info on Guided tours: Magic Land.